uckmhnds/UIKit/README.md

 # README
-This repo contains layouts to be used in the future projects
+This repo contains UIKit elements and layouts to be used in the future projects

 ## Layouts
 - [Compositional Layout](https://github.com/uckmhnds/Layouts/tree/CompositionalLayout)